pyomeca/ezc3d/README.md

 Despite my efforts to make a bug-free library, EZC3D may fails sometimes.
 If it does, please refer to the section below to know what to do.

 ## Report issues
 In the event you are experiencing problems with EZC3D, please have a look in the [known issues](#seek-support-and-known-issues).
-If it doesn't help, you are probably experiencing a new bug, you are therefore very welcomed to report it.
-The prefered way is to open an issue in the GitHub repository (https://github.com/pyomeca/ezc3d/issues).
+If it doesn't help, you are probably experiencing a new bug, you are therefore very welcome to report it.
+The preferred way is to open an issue in the GitHub repository (https://github.com/pyomeca/ezc3d/issues).
 Please report the OS you are working on, the version of EZC3D you are using (if you have compiled yourself EZC3D, you will find the version number in the CMakeList.txt file, otherwise it is the version number of the binary you downloaded), and a precise description of what the problem is.
 Usually, the best description is to provide a non-working c3d file with the piece of code that fails and a copy of the error message.
 It may happen, for privacy reasons, that the c3d cannot be distributed.
 If it is the case, just state it as such, and I will reach out to you so we can find a solution.

 ## Known issues
 This section reports some issues that are likely to occur.
 I will fill it over time.
 Please have a look here before reporting, as it may help you fix your problem much faster.